TheVantaDev/OS_Simulator/docs/basics/editor/manageable-apps-optional/README.md

 ---
-description: Apps available to add to Aurora OS via.
+description: Apps available to add to EduOS via.
 App Store
 icon: '2'
 ---

 # Manageable Apps (optional)

 > Looking to enhance DigitalU™?
-Bring your friends, ideas, and hobbies, closer with Aurora OS optional toolkit.
+Bring your friends, ideas, and hobbies, closer with EduOS optional toolkit.
 Brainstorm, organize, socialize, and more, with addons from the App Store.

 Lorem Ipsum

 ## Available Apps

 {% hint style="info" %}
-Adding Apps requires enough storage available on your Aurora OS storage.
+Adding Apps requires enough storage available on your EduOS storage.
 {% endhint %}

 {% columns %}